menu

 Living in Steger

 Steger is a somewhat small village located in the state of Illinois.
-With a population of 9,334 people and three constituent neighborhoods, Steger is the 227th largest community in Illinois.
+With a population of 9,334 people and three associated neighborhoods, Steger is the 227th largest community in Illinois.

 Also of interest is that Steger has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Steger telecommute to their jobs.
-Overall, about 8.69% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.05% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Steger in 2018 was $27,204, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $108,816 for a family of four.
+The per capita income in Steger in 2018 was $29,533, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $118,132 for a family of four.
 However, Steger contains both very wealthy and poor people as well.

 The most common language spoken in Steger is English.
 Other important languages spoken here include Spanish and Polish.